oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

 | `dockerPassword` | `yourDockerPassword`| Your docker password in clear text, refer to [Docker Hub](#docker-hub) section. |
 | `dockerUserName` | `yourDockerId` |Your docker user name, refer to [Docker Hub](#docker-hub) section. ||

-If you don't want to change the other parameters, you can use the default value.
+If you don't want to change the other parameters, you can use the default values.
 Please make sure no extra whitespaces are added!

 ```bash
 # Use ~/azure as output directory, please change it according to your requirement.